The Lost Dutchman Marathon is held annually over President's Day weekend.

 Medals: All marathon finishers will receive a commemorative medal.

 Awards: Awards will be presented to the top three male and female finishers in each age group.
 Age groups are 114 and under, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75+ .
-Results will be posted as soon as possible after the completion of the race.

-The awards ceremony will be held as close as possible to 12:15 PM.
+Results will be posted as soon as possible after the completion of the race; the award ceremony will take place once the race results are available.
 If you win an award, be sure to pick it up before leaving.
 Award recipients not able to stay for the awards presentation can still receive their award, details are on the awards page.

 Feedback: